商品画像

 (warm)

-If Jungin rice is likened to the takiawase (a rice dish) of Kyoto cuisine, then this is like the red rice used in Edomae sushi.
+If junmai ginjo is similar to takiawase (a rice dish) of Kyoto cuisine, then this is closer to the rice seasoned with red wine vinegar used in Edomae sushi.

 • Christopher Hughes